 Con Low brightness

-The TV is not the best option if you plan to use it in bright conditions as the brightness level is one of the lowest in the market reaching only 260 nits and if it was not for the excellent contrast ratio, the picture would look bland.
+The TV is not the best option if you plan to use it in bright conditions as the brightness level is one of the lowest in the market, reaching only 260 nits.
+If it was not for the excellent contrast ratio, the picture would look bland.